Rollright Stones - The King's Men

 OS Maps - Landranger 151 (Stratford-upon-Avon), Explorer 191 (Banbury, Bicester & Chipping Norton)

-A local king was travelling across Oxfordshire with his 5 knights and soldiers.
+There are many legends attached to the stones at Rollright, one local tale which dates to as early as 1600 claims a local king was traveling across Oxfordshire with his five knights and army of soldiers.
 Suddenly he was challenged by an old woman who asked of his business, to which he replied 'To conquer England, and rule it as one kingdom'.
 To this she said -

 'Seven long strides more take thee,